Maintain resilient natural forest renewal

 Description of the action

-Maintain natural vigorous succession (e.g. spruce with longer crowns than side shoots, pine with “fleshy” and dark green thorns).
+Preserve natural viable regeneration (e.g., spruce with a longer leader growth than lateral growth, pine with “plump” and dark green needles).

 Why?